moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/7-exam-style-questions/Q6-RuntimeClass.md

 https://kubernetes.io/docs/concepts/containers/runtime-class/

-Create a RuntimeClass named gVisor using the handler runsc
+Create a RuntimeClass named "gVisor" using the handler "runsc"

-Create a pod that uses the nginx image in the namespace test which utilises the runtime class gVisor
+Create a pod named "gVisor-pod" that uses the nginx image in the namespace "test" which utilises the runtime class "gVisor"

 #### 1 - Install RuntimeClass for gVisor